csound/manual/docs/opcodes/continue.md

 --8<-- "examples/continue.csd"
 ```

-Its output should include lines like this, stopping at 2.000:
+Its output should include lines like this, skipping the line for 2.000:

 ```
 instr 1:	p4 = 3.000